kimsama/Unity-QuickSheet/README.md

 Documentation, located on GitBook site found on [here](https://kimsama.gitbooks.io/unity-quicksheet/content/).

+> Also you can find ['Unity-Quicksheet.pdf'](https://github.com/kimsama/Unity-QuickSheet/blob/master/Assets/QuickSheet/Doc/Unity-Quicksheet.pdf), a pdf file same as the one on the [GitBook page](https://kimsama.gitbooks.io/unity-quicksheet/content/)

 * **Release Note**: See the [Release](https://github.com/kimsama/Unity-QuickSheet/releases) page for change log.
 * **Unity Forum**: You can also find *'Unity-Quicksheet'* on the Unity forum page found on [here](http://forum.unity3d.com/threads/released-unity-quicksheet.289146/).
 Any feedbacks, patches or suggestions are always welcome!